peek/peek-dalli/README.md

-# Glimpse::Dalli
+# Peek::Dalli

-Provide a glimpse into the Memcache commands made through Dalli during your application's requests.
+Take a peek into the Memcache commands made through Dalli during your application's requests.

-Things this glimpse view provides:
+Things this peek view provides:

 - Total number of memcache commands called during the request
 - The duration of the commands made during the request